Chris56974/Pethreon/CONTRIBUTING.md

 Chain Id: 31337           Currency Symbol: ETH
 ```

 You need to have a development network/blockchain running otherwise it won't find the chainid.
-After that you should be good to go
+After that you should be good to go.
+If you want to test out donating to another person, create another account in that metamask wallet.

 ```bash
 yarn test # run tests